-TDP Changes Coming: On May 1, 2012, TRICARE will change the TRICARE Dental Program coverage from United Concordia to MetLife.
-According to TRICARE, beneficiaries can expect to see the enhanced dental coverage at a lower premium share under the new contract.
+On May 1, 2012, TRICARE changed the TRICARE Dental Program coverage from United Concordia to MetLife.
 Click here to learn more.

 The following is a summary of the program:

-Complete benefits and cost share percentages are available at www.tricaredentalprogram.com.
+Complete benefits and cost share percentages are available here.

 Family members of all active duty uniformed services members, Select Reserve (SELRES) and Individual Ready Reserve (IRR) members and/or their families may enroll in the TDP.
 Sponsors must have at least 12 months remaining of their service commitments at the time they or their families enroll.
 The 12-month enrollment commitment is waived for families of Reservists called to active duty for certain contingency operations if they apply for TDP within 30 days of entry on active duty.